Nay Win: 2000–2005: Snare/G Family/Hip Hop Vibration

 Nay Win started out on his music career in 2000, as a founding member of Snare, a native underground hip hop band, established with his school friend Sithu Phay Myint.
 They were soon joined by their friends Phyo Lay and Set Paing Soe as well as Nay Win's cousin Aung Thu.
 Their first unofficial album was recorded in 2001 under a limited budget that allowed for only 40 copies.
 By the year 2000 the musical genre of hip hop had already captured the attention of Yangon youth, primarily through the music of bands such as Acid who led the way for American style hip hop in Myanmar.
 Nay Win was quick to notice the trend, taking the music of his favourite artists and expanding upon them.

 Around 2003/2004 the producers of their second album were arrested for reasons Nay Win prefers not to divulge.
-As a result the album remained unfinished and the vocalist Aung Thu left the band due to personal reasons.
+As a result the album remained unfinished and the vocalist Aung Thu left the band for personal reasons.
 While not completely disbanding Snare entered the slow lane.
 In 2003, he joined a hip hop group G Family as a founding member and released a lot of songs and mix-tapes, collaborating with G Family's members.
 In 2004, he established a hip hop group, Hip Hop Vibration along with hip hop artists Naing Win, May Moe and Moe Thae.
 Hip Hop Vibration debuted a solo album called "Hip Hop Vibration Pya Htan Chat" in 2005 and distributed a VCD.